 The Washington Conservation District is organized under the provisions of Minnesota Statutes Chapter 103C.
-The District is governed by a Board of Supervisors nominated by voters of the District and elected to four-year terms by the voters of the County.
+The District is governed by a Board of Supervisors, nominated by, and elected to four-year terms by the voters of Washington County.

 The purpose of the District is to assist land occupiers in applying practices for the conservation of soil and water resources.
 These practices are intended to control wind and water erosion, pollution of lakes and streams, and damage to wetlands and wildlife habitats.